brianhigh/challenging_data/waddl_to_csv.md

 Now, all we need to do is remove extra spaces from the value columns, abbreviate the names of the drug value columns, and remove the original drug name columns.
-We won't worry about proving column names for the non-drug columns right now.
+We won't worry about providing column names for the non-drug columns right now.

 ```r